grooviter/underdog/docs/guide/docs/plots/introduction.md

 - chart title
 - chart subtitle

-Apart from that every plot has a `customize(Closure)` method to be able to customize the chart following Echarts documentation using a Groovy DSL.

 When **the method is receiving data as List** instances:

 - X coordinate label (by default is X)